 You continue doing this, so what about 700?
 What about 800?
 And then, what about 4000?
 Is it likely that the market is going to get to 4000 in the next year?
 Probably not.

 How about 3000?
 So you slowly start tightening this curve, and then you start getting more of a realistic picture, what about 2500?
-Is it really likely that you’ll get the market over here?
+Is it likely that you’ll get the market over here?
 Because if you get it all the way up here, this moving average will be kind of over in this level, so it will continue to stretch that moving average.

 You’re looking at probabilities of what is it that’s going to happen, and you slowly start tightening things up.

-The reason that I say that the market can still continue to move higher is simply because of, you keep getting this influx support from the fed, support from other areas, so where do you go with your money?
+The reason that I say that the market can continue to move higher is simply because of, you keep getting this influx support from the fed, support from other areas, so where do you go with your money?

 Markets do not crash up

-Be cautious on the downside
+Be cautious about the downside

 When you’re watching this, you have to remember that number one, if you’re comparing bulls vs. Bears, typically most days are green.

 If you look at this picture, most of the time, they’re green days.
-But, the red says, when they come, this is really where you’re always protecting yourself, because when the red days come, they wipe out, your 3-6 month worth of gains in one or two days, so that’s why it’s important for you to really be cautious about the market, more so on the downside than for the upside.
+But, the red says, when they come, this is really where you’re always protecting yourself, because when the red days come, they wipe out, your 3-6 month worth of gains in one or two days, so that’s why it’s essential for you to really be cautious about the market, more so on the downside than for the upside.